-You wake up every day, overdose on coffee, and think about becoming a Tattoo Artist, yet then sit down to a job you hate.
-You dream of doing something better and making art for a living, but don’t know how to change careers.
+You wake up daily, overdose on coffee, and think about becoming a Tattoo Artist, yet sit down for a job you hate.
+You dream of doing something better and making art for a living but don’t know how to change careers.
 If this sounds like you, you might be ready for a career change right now…. or even yesterday!

 In January 2022 alone, nearly 4.3 million people quit their jobs.
-In 2021, a record 48 million people quit in the U.S. These people are tired of the daily grind and not feeling fulfilled in their careers.
+In 2021, a record 48 million people left the U.S. These people are tired of the daily grind and not feeling fulfilled in their careers.

 Where are they going?
 Some are just switching desk jobs, but quite a few are stepping away from the desk life entirely to less traditional career paths.
-Now might be the time to take a leap of faith and leave your job, choosing a new career.
+Now might be the time to leap a faith and leave your job, choosing a new career.

-A lot of artists are finding success selling their art online on sites like Etsy, yet maybe the most lucrative path for you is becoming a Tattoo Artist.
+Many artists are finding success selling their art online on sites like Etsy, yet maybe the most lucrative path for you is becoming a Tattoo Artist.
 Some Tattoo Artists have made a name for themselves by charging incredibly high prices for their work.
-If you’re looking to leave your job, and you’re looking for a career in the arts, consider a new career as a Tattoo Artist.
+So if you’re looking to leave your job and you’re looking for a career in the arts, consider a new career as a Tattoo Artist.

-One of the key ways to be happy in your career is to be intentional about what you’re doing and where you’re going, rather than just going with the flow.
-So, you should start by doing some research in the industry and reflecting on your skills, interests, and hobbies.
-Understand what you are good at, and what you want to do all day before making a career change.
+One of the key ways to be happy in your career is to be intentional about what you’re doing and where you’re going rather than just going with the flow.
+So, you should start by researching the industry and reflecting on your skills, interests, and hobbies.
+Then, understand what you are good at and what you want to do all day before making a career change.

 However, becoming a Tattoo Artist may be a great option if you already love art and working with people.
 A lot of Tattoo Artists started as art students because they love art.
-However, making a living off of painting can be difficult to achieve.
-That’s where tattooing comes in; it provides a steady income while still allowing artists to practice a craft that they love.
-(Although, it is different to design on a living, changing canvass, like skin rather than paper!)
+However, making a living off of painting can be challenging to achieve.
+That’s where tattooing comes in; it provides a steady income while allowing artists to practice a craft they love.
+(It differs from designing on a living, changing canvas, like skin, rather than paper!)

 So, if you’re an art lover who wandered off for a high-paying job, it’s not too late to choose a new career in the arts as a Tattoo Artist.